2008 Humanitarian Bowl: Nevada statistical recap

 Nevada recorded better statistics than Maryland in several areas despite ultimately losing the game.
 The Wolf Pack compiled seven more first downs, 172 more passing yards, 28 more total offensive yards, 15 fewer penalty yards, 15.8% more third down conversions, and 2:26 more time in possession of the ball.

 In the passing game, Colin Kaepernick achieved a 51.1% pass completion rate (24 out of 47).
 He threw for 370 yards, including three touchdowns.
-He completed passes to Mike McCoy (13), Marko Mitchell (five), Chris Wellington (three), Arthur King, Jr. (two), and Vai Taua (one).
+He completed passes to Mike McCoy (13), Marko Mitchell (five), Chris Wellington (three), Arthur King Jr. (two), and Vai Taua (one).
 Mitchell, Wellington, and Taua each caught a pass for a touchdown.
 Due to Kaepernick's injury, backup quarterback Nick Graziano played for one series but was unable to make a completion on two attempts.

 On the ground, Nevada struggled against the Maryland defense, recording 114 rushing yards, far fewer than its 291.4 per game average.
 Running plays were attempted by Kaepernick and Taua, who made 23 carries for 101 yards and one touchdown.
 Despite suffering from a sprained ankle, Kaepernick also was able to scamper 15 yards for a rushing touchdown.

 Conversely, the Nevada defense had difficulty stopping the Maryland run.
 Nevada's rush defense allowed 258 yards, compared with its regular-season average of just 74.5 yards allowed per game.
 This was especially true after a well-rested Da'Rel Scott entered the game in the middle of the third quarter.
 Head coach Chris Ault said, "He just ran through us like we weren't there."
 Defensive back Jonathan Amaya intercepted a Chris Turner pass for his fourth interception of the season.

 Brett Jaekle handled all of Nevada's kicking duties.
 He made all five extra-point attempts.
 Jaekle punted eight times for 295 yards and kicked off five times for 270 yards.
 With 1:42 remaining, he attempted an onside kick, but the ball was recovered by Maryland's Danny Oquendo.

 Post-game effects

 With the bowl game, Maryland finished the season with an 8–5 record.
 The win was Maryland's 600th in school history.
 Ralph Friedgen's postseason record improved to 4–2, which gave him twice as many bowl wins as any other head coach in school history.
 For the 2008 season, Maryland stood 5–1 in games decided by seven points or less and 8–0 in games kicked off during daylight hours.
 Nevada posted a final record of 7–6.
 The game was the third consecutive postseason loss for Chris Ault and Nevada.
-Ault's post-season bowl record slid to 1–5 as a result.